KevinDenis/kdenis-thesis-2016/src/README.md

   * LocalPathPlanning : OPTIONAL, set seeLPP to true to see the robot shape move over a selected path by the user.
 This mimics the role of the plan recognition algorithm.
-This can also be used to ensure that the path taken is obstacle free, by visual inspection.
+This can also be used to ensure that the path taken is collision-free, by visual inspection.

-### TODO :
-  * Calculate Bézier Curve LSL (only Motion Primitive at the moment)
-  * Make backups who can't be overwritten by user accidentally

 ## BuildMultiSizeGrid.m
 Creates a multi-size grid based on LSLsettings (LSLset structure)